(Want to get this briefing by email? Here’s the sign-up.)

 And our Parenting site examines in vitro fertilization, and what fertility specialists look for in an “ideal” human sperm.

 And now for the Back Story on …

 There’s more to Robert S. Mueller III than what he’ll be sharing with lawmakers on Capitol Hill today.
 Some of it is kind of fun.

 For instance, when he was serving a 12-year stint as F.B.I. director, he was dubbed Bobby Three Sticks — a play on his patrician name and its imposing Roman numerals.

 That “S.” is for Swan, inherited from Grace Swan, a great-great-grandmother on his father’s side.
 Genealogy records indicate that the Swan family came from Scotland, where the name appears to have derived from “swein,” meaning “servant,” introduced by medieval Viking invaders.
 A separate derivation of Swan — from the fowl — meant “purity.”

 The Three Sticks moniker — bestowed during an era when Mr. Mueller often took on organized crime — has spawned T-shirts, a parody Twitter account and memes.

 That’s it for this briefing.
 See you next time.

 To Mark Josephson and Eleanor Stanford for the break from the news.
-Victoria Shannon, on the briefings team, wrote today’s Back Story.
-You can reach the team at email@example.com.
+Andrea Kannapell, the briefings editor, wrote today’s Back Story.
+You can reach the team at firstname.lastname@example.org.

-• Here’s today’s Mini Crossword puzzle, and a clue: Santa’s little helper (3 letters).
+• Here’s today’s Mini Crossword, and a clue: When it’s a good idea to argue with strangers on the internet (five letters).
 You can find all our puzzles here.